mco-gh/mco.dev/content/post/found/peoplewalker.md

 coverImage = "/img/peoplewalker.jpg"
 +++

 You've heard of dog walkers, right?
 Well believe it or not, this guys walks people.
-And you now what?
-It's not as weird as it sounds - I think it's a pretty cool idea.

 <!--more-->

+And you know what?
+It's not as weird as it sounds.
+In one activity you get socializing, conversation, mental health, fresh air, exercise, and you make a new friend.
+Who can't use some of that these days?

 <br>